Deploy ClojureScript to Github Pages

 clj -m cljs.main -O advanced -c "demo.static-website"

-Once the above is done, rock a git push to your Github project repo and you should see your ClojureScript app live!
+Once the above is done, commit your code with git, and push the code to your Github project repo and you should see your ClojureScript app live!

 Conclusion